 Maybe you’ve just started your business, and you’re wondering if you need to hire an accountant.
 Or perhaps you’re still in the planning stages of a new venture, and you’re deciding whether or not you need someone dedicated specifically to your business’ accounting, before going all in.

 If you ask an accountant whether or not you should work with someone to help you with your books professionally, you know the answer will be yes.

 But you can trust that they’re not saying “yes” for their own edification.
 Most successful business owners who work closely with an accountant will tell you an accountant is an absolute must.
-In fact, results form a study conducted by Intuit, the maker of QuickBooks, TurboTax, and other financial software packages, show that 89% of small businesses say they see more success with an accountant or an advisor.
+In fact, results from a study conducted by Intuit, the maker of QuickBooks, TurboTax, and other financial software packages, show that 89% of small businesses say they see more success with an accountant or an advisor.

-Still, it’s a reasonable to wonder if every single small business really needs an accountant.
+Still, it’s reasonable to wonder if every single small business really needs an accountant.
 Isn’t hiring an accountant overkill if your business is very small?
 Can you just “wing it” until you get to a certain revenue level?

 The answer is a resounding, “Yes!”
 And also, “No!”
 We’ll explain… because that doesn’t make any sense.
 But it will.

 When to Hire an Accountant

 Most accountants will tell you they could have saved their small business clients a lot of time, money, and headaches.
 That is if those clients hadn’t waited so long to ask for help.
 Bottom line is that there are several key times in the course of your business when you don’t want to wing it without an accountant.

 The formation of your business is one of those key times.
 An accountant can: